-If the request is accepted by the AP, MSCS for the non-AP STA becomes active, and the AP shall classify and process subsequent incoming unicast MSDUs from the DS or WM that are destined to the requesting non-AP STA based on the parameters specified in the MSCS Descriptor element as follows:
+If the request is accepted by the AP, MSCS for the non-AP STA becomes active.
+Incoming MSDUs whose DA parameter value maps to an RA equal to the MAC address of the non-AP STA are classified above the AP’s MAC sublayer and are sent to the MAC through the MAC SAP using the MA-UNITDATA.request primitive with the priority parameter equal to the assigned UP, based on the parameters specified in the MSCS Descriptor element.
+The following procedure is used:

-The AP determines a tuple of classifier parameters (and, when defined, filter masks for those parameters) using the TCLAS Mask element(s) in the MSCS Descriptor element.
-This tuple is determined as follows:
+a) The classifier parameters and associated masks of the MSCS are determined according to the TCLAS Mask element(s) in the MSCS Descriptor element as follows:

-For TCLAS Mask elements indicating a classifier type value less than or equal to 5, but not equal to 3, the classifier parameters for that element are indicated by the Classifier Mask subfield
+For TCLAS Mask elements indicating a classifier type value less than or equal to 5, but not equal to 3, the classifier parameters specified by that element are indicated by the Classifier Mask subfield; there is no associated mask for these parameters

-For TCLAS Mask elements indicating classifier type 3, the classifier parameter for that element is defined by the Filter Offset subfield and length of the (reserved) Filter Value subfield, and the filter mask for the parameter is specified in the Filter Mask subfield
+For TCLAS Mask elements indicating classifier type 3, the classifier parameter specified by that element is equal to the set of octets defined by the Filter Offset subfield and length of the (reserved) Filter Value subfield; the associated mask for the parameter is specified in the Filter Mask subfield

-For TCLAS Mask elements indicating classifier type 10, the classifier for that element is defined by the Previous Protocol Number of Next Header subfield and the length of the (reserved) Filter Value subfield, and the filter mask for the parameter is specified in the Filter Mask subfield
+For TCLAS Mask elements indicating classifier type 10, the classifier specified by that element is equal to the set of octets defined by the Protocol Number or Next Header subfield and the length of the (reserved) Filter Value subfield; the associated mask for the parameter is specified in the Filter Mask subfield

-For TCLAS Mask elements indicating classifier type 6, 7, 8 or 9, the classifier parameters for that element are indicated by the LSBs of the Classifier Mask Control subfields of the Classifier Mask subfield.
-The filter mask for each parameter is specified by the MSB of the corresponding Classifier Mask Control subfield and the MAC Header Filter in the corresponding Match Specification.

-When multiple TCLAS Mask elements are present, the tuple of classifier parameters comprises the classifier parameters indicated by all the TCLAS Mask elements.
+The classifier parameters and associated masks of the MSCS comprise all the classifier parameters and associated masks specified by all the TCLAS Mask elements in the MSCS Descriptor element.